-- 194 The IFRS Taxonomy does not cover all the supplementary disclosures specific to filing systems or applicable to particular regions, jurisdictions and/or regulatory systems.
-A filing system owner may extend the IFRS Taxonomy by adding elements for tagging additional reporting areas. - 195 This guide does not include any guidance on extensions a filing system owner may have made to the IFRS Taxonomy.
+- The IFRS Taxonomy does not cover all the supplementary disclosures specific to filing systems or applicable to particular regions, jurisdictions and/or regulatory systems.
+A filing system owner may extend the IFRS Taxonomy by adding elements, for example, to permit tagging of disclosures only applicable to a particular region, jurisdiction and/or regulatory system. - This guide does not include any guidance on extensions a filing system owner may have made to the IFRS Taxonomy.